LMS Elearning Workplace training

 3. Ready-to-go content

-Small businesses can benefit from ready-to-go content for essential office skills and soft skills.
-Many learning platforms, such as GoSkills, already have a variety of pre-made courses that don't require customization for each student.
+Small businesses can benefit from ready-to-go courses for essential office skills and soft skills.
+Many learning platforms, such as GoSkills, have a variety of pre-made courses in Microsoft applications, project management, Lean Six Sigma, leadership, and more.
 You can simply assign the different courses to different teams or individuals.

 4. Relevant content